VishakBharadwaj94/IMDB_review_classification/README.md

 For every document we compute binarized features as described above, but this time we use bigrams and trigrams too.
 Each feature is a log-count ratio.
 A logistic regression model is then trained to predict sentiment.

 The approach is insired by the paper Baselines and Bigrams: Simple, Good Sentiment and Topic Classification.
-Sida Wang and Christopher D. Manning
+Sida Wang and Christopher D. Manning.

+The model created here achieves an accuracy over 92% compared to the 91.22% achieved in the paper.